 - 11+ Maths: ISEB and public school entrance exams

 - 13+ Maths & Science: ISEB and public school entrance exams

 - (I)GCSE Maths: AQA, CIE, Edexcel, OCR and WJEC

 - (I)GCSE Physics: AQA, CIE, Edexcel, OCR and WJEC

 - A-level Maths: AQA, CIE, Edexcel, OCR and WJEC

 - A-level Further Maths: AQA, CIE, Edexcel, OCR and WJEC

 - A-level Physics: AQA, CIE, Edexcel, OCR, WJEC and Pre-U

 I specialise in tutoring the above subjects both online, and face-to-face.
 I have experience in offering tutoring support to students throughout entire A level and GCSE courses.
 Working with students in this manner has meant that I am acutely aware of topics that students typically struggle with and how best to help them overcome these problem areas.
 These experiences have also encouraged me to bring material to life in a meaningful context for each tutee and therefore make it more accessible.
 I take great pride in helping students to unlock the world of Maths and Science, and, importantly, build confidence in their abilities in these subjects.

 I am hugely enthusiastic about my specialist subjects and take great pride in helping students to unlock the worlds of Maths and Science, and, importantly, build confidence in their abilities.

-My childhood was spent growing up on the seemingly ever raining coast of North Wales.
-I stayed there right up until I completed my A-levels at the local state school, Eirias High School.
+I grew up living on the North Wales coast.
+I went to a local state primary school and moved over to a different local state secondary school to study my GCSEs and A-levels.
 At A-level I studied Physics (A*), Maths (A*), Further Maths (A*), and Chemistry (A).
 I then moved to Oxford, to study at Oxford University for a Masters degree in Physics.
 I was a scholar at Keble college, and when not studying I played drums for both Keble's Big Band, and Keble's Not-So-Big Band and captained the college's ultimate team (as cool as that sounds it's actually just frisbee!).
 I enjoyed my time there greatly, and finished with a First in my MPhys degree.